 My grandmother’s son, or my uncle, moved to California when he was in his early 20s.
 He lived there for about 40 years then he moved back down south.
 After he moved down south, he started working and started acclimating himself from California to Florida.

 After a while, he started to lose weight and developed a paleness to his skin.
-Of course, men don’t like to go to the doctors, so he did not go to the doctors to have any test done.
-After three or four months, he continued to become ill, and my aunt finally convinced him to go to the doctors.
+Of course, men don’t like to go to the doctors, so he did not go to the doctors to have any tests done.
+After three or four months, he continued to become ill, and my aunt finally convinced him to go to the doctor.

 When he finally went to the emergency room, he was found to be in renal failure, diabetes, and congestive heart failure.
 This was now the second diagnosis of congestive heart failure in our family.
 He died after 2 years of heart and kidney failure.